BlueSquare23/Learning_Java/Readme.md

 ```

 That's because the Java compiler would have to snip off the info after the
-decimals place in order to cram it into an int.
+decimal place in order to cram it into an int.

 Now java can do this conversion, however it has to be told to it explicitly.
 We
-can do so in java using a cast operator like so
+can do so in java using a type-cast operator like so

 * `TypeConversion.java`